cesario913/White-Boards-Photos/README.md

 I haven't decided on a couple of stuff, how the interface would be or behave for example if you connect your computer to it trough an app maybe bluetooth etc, but I am open to suggestions.
 The progresss will be in "modules" that can later be sawn together.

+>[!NOTE]
+> If you have ideas or toughts about this project feel free to tell me in the discussions tab.

 ### Programming :

 - a python program that can detect where is the white board and apply a perspective transform to the picture and other image manipulation